Fundamental residual amplitude modulation in electro-optic modulators

 Note that (\ref{eq:SD1})-(\ref{eq:SD6}) converge to the static solutions (\ref{eq:E1})-(\ref{eq:E3}) when the limit $\Omega \to 0$ is taken.
 Likewise, $\mathbf{A_{i}}+\mathbf{A_{r}}+\mathbf{A_{trt}}$ coincides exactly with $\mathbf{A_{1}}$ in (\ref{eq:A1+}) and (\ref{eq:A1-}), as expected.
 Similarly, $\mathbf{A_{t}}+\mathbf{A_{tr}}$ coincides with $\mathbf{A_{2}}$ in (\ref{eq:A2+}) and (\ref{eq:A2-}).
 Finally, $\mathbf{A_{tt}}$ is equal to $\mathbf{A_{3}}$ given in (\ref{eq:A3+}).

-It is important to note that (\ref{eq:SD1})-(\ref{eq:SD6}) can not be obtained using the usual Fresnel's equations.
-Indeed, Fresnel's equations provide a relations between the amplitude of the electric and magnetic fields at both interfaces ($y=L_{1}$ and $y=L_{2}$ in our cases).
+It is important to note that (\ref{eq:SD1})-(\ref{eq:SD6}) cannot be obtained using the usual Fresnel's equations.
+Indeed, Fresnel's equations provide a relation between the amplitude of the electric and magnetic fields at both interfaces ($y=L_{1}$ and $y=L_{2}$ in our cases).